Keyword cannibalization can negatively impact your website’s organic search performance.

 A site search will show all the pages containing even a single mention of the keyword you’ve searched for.
 This means you’ll need to manually review the list to identify relevant pages covering the same topic.

 Then, review each of these pages to see if there’s a keyword and search intent overlap.
+And add the URLs to your tracker if you haven’t already.

 5 Ways to Fix Keyword Cannibalization